Date of Report: July 26, 2020

 Introduction

-Those that follow my work will be aware that I have devoted a considerable amount of time to Lataminah and the alleged chemical attacks that occurred there in March 2017.
-With several in-depth reports still to come on the allegations, a matter that always caused me some concern was the claim that the Lataminah hospital was severally damaged on March 25 (after a chlorine cylinder allegedly penetrated the roof of the waiting area) and therefore attendance records, from the alleged sarin attack the day previous, were destroyed.
+Those that follow our work will be aware that we have devoted a considerable amount of time to Lataminah and the alleged chemical attacks that occurred there in March 2017.
+With several in-depth reports still to come on the allegations, a matter that always caused us great concern was the claim that the Lataminah hospital was severally damaged on March 25 (after a chlorine cylinder allegedly penetrated the roof of the waiting area) and therefore attendance records, from the alleged sarin attack the day previous, were destroyed.

-However, the hospital did sustain a very heavy (likely) Russian aerial attack the following month, in April 2017, and given how difficult it was to find information on this event, due to its under-reporting, it raised my curiosity somewhat to find out more about what happened.
+However, the hospital did sustain a very heavy (likely) Russian aerial attack the following month, in April 2017, and given how difficult it was to find information on this event, due to its under-reporting, it raised our curiosity to find out more about what happened.

 The reason why it’s important to ascertain what damage was caused, and when, is because the OPCW relies heavily on the hospital being that damaged on the 25th March that medical records, in relation to the alleged sarin attack the day before, were irretrievable.